BitCannaGlobal/cosmospay-woocommerce/README.txt

 5. After just a couple seconds, the payment will be performed and you can view your transaction.

 == Changelog ==
+= 1.0.15 =
+* Fix bug on default chain selected
+* Add message error if no chain is selected in adminCP

 = 1.0.13 =
 * Add failover on RPC/LCD
 * Fix bech32 admin confirmation